Ardtornish Primary School

 Out of Bounds Areas

-• No students can leave the school grounds without permission.
+Students can only leave the school grounds with staff permission:

 Areas that are out of bounds include:

-• The area between the Playgroup area and cricket nets and sports shed
+● The area between the Playgroup area, cricket nets and green shed.